niklasHagner/mma-rankings/README.md

 * Update rankings `node ./scripts/scrapeLatestRankingsFromWikipedia.js`

-* `python ./scripts/scrapeEventsToJson.py` ( if necessary install `pip3 install requests bs4` ) to update  the files futureEventsPythonScraped.json and pastEventsPythonScraped.json
+* `python ./scripts/scrapeEventsToJson.py` ( if necessary install `pip3 install requests bs4` ) - this updates `futureEventsPythonScraped.json` and `pastEventsPythonScraped.json`

-* Run `/scripts/updateFightersFromPastEvents.js` in a debugger, and copy names to scripts/scrapeListOfFighters.js
+A) Run `/scripts/updateFightersFromPastEvents.js` in a debugger
+B) copy names to `scripts/scrapeListOfFighters.js` and run that file in a debugger

 * Save `events.json` by running the project and removing this
 ```